1:1 Coaching Online Course Riff Builder App Blog Book a Diagnostic

 Brent Faiyaz’s Vocal Run Style: Quick, Clean, and Simple

 Brent Faiyaz is known for fast, short vocal riffs that fit seamlessly into his smooth, vibey tracks.
+His riffs are not overly complex, but they require precision and control to execute them correctly.

-Key Characteristics
+Key Characteristics of Brent Faiyaz’s Riffs

-• Mostly 3-note riffs – Short and quick, often heard throughout his songs.
+• Mostly 3-note riffs: Short and quick, often heard throughout his songs.

-• Minimal embellishment – He keeps it simple but effective.
+• Minimal embellishment: He keeps it simple but effective.

-• Breath control is key – Runs are smooth and effortless, not breathy.
+• Breath control is key: Runs are smooth and effortless, not breathy.

 How to Sing Brent Faiyaz’s 3-Note Riff

-1. Break it down note by note – Sing each note separately before connecting them.
+1. Break it down note by note: Sing each note separately before connecting them.

-4. Breathe through the riff – Don’t cut off your breath when moving between notes.
+4. Breathe through the riff: Don’t cut off your breath when moving between notes.

 Frank Ocean’s Vocal Run Style: Smooth, Dynamic, and Expressive

-Key Characteristics
+Key Characteristics of Frank Ocean’s Runs

-• 5-note descending pentatonic scale – He often starts a run with a pentatonic pattern.
+• 5-note descending pentatonic scale: He often starts a run with a pentatonic pattern.

-• Jumps between notes – His runs aren’t always linear, making them more dynamic.
+• Jumps between notes: His runs aren’t always linear, making them more dynamic.

 How to Sing Frank Ocean’s 5-Note Run (from “Pyramids”)